joshbegley/nyt-latest/previous.md

 https://www.nytimes.com/2026/07/13/science/court-lawsuits-tylenol-pregnancy.html

 **Authorities Investigate Fatal Shooting in Biddeford, Maine, Involving Federal Agents**\
 `The killing occurred in Biddeford, about 20 miles south of Portland.
-The Trump administration has been conducting a surge of immigration enforcement.`\
+The Trump administration has stepped up immigration enforcement nationally in recent weeks.`\
 https://www.nytimes.com/2026/07/13/us/biddeford-maine-ice-shooting.html

 **Paramount-Warner Bros.
 Merger Is Challenged in Court by California and 11 Other States**\